OmengU/quap/documentation/documentation.typ

 }
 ```
 ]
-This function uses a hubContext instead of sending messages normally.
-This is necessary since it is also executed once the timer has run out.
+This function uses a hubContext instead of sending messages normally, which is necessary since it is executed once the timer has run out.
 In that case, the current instance of the Hub at the time of the timer creation is no longer active once it reaches zero.
 This is due to a Hub having a very short lifecycle as it is often disposed of and then created again to improve memory usage.
-The hubContext is needed because it allows for access to the Hub at any time.
-The way it is used here is not intended as it is normally used outside a Hub, but its characteristics also make it ideal for this use case.
-The line `_game.Players = await _context.Players.ToListAsync();` fetches the latest list of Players from the database and assigns it to `_game.Players`.
-This is done to ensure that `_game.Players` always contains the most up-to-date data from the database.
+The hubContext is needed because it allows access to the Hub anytime.
+The way it is used here is not intended as it is usually used outside a Hub, but its characteristics also make it ideal for this use case.
+The line `_game.Players = await _context.Players.ToListAsync();` fetches the latest list of Players from the database and assigns it to `_game.Players`, which is done to ensure that `_game.Players` always contains the most up-to-date data from the database.

 Next, a list of the top three Players is created.
 First, all Players who have a score greater than zero are added to a list.
-This list is then sorted by score and the best three students are selected.
+This list is then sorted by score, and the three best students are selected.
 If there are fewer than three Players with a score, the list is extended by adding as many scoreless Players as needed to reach three again.
-After that, the list is sent to the tutor's computer where a Modal is shown with a table showing its data:
+After that, the list is sent to the tutor's computer, where a Modal is shown with a table showing its data:
-#figure(image("images/screenshots/results.png"), caption: [Top Three Players], supplement: "Figure", kind: "image")
+#figure(image("images/screenshots/results.png"), caption: [Top three Players], supplement: "Figure", kind: "image")
 Each Player also receives their current score via a Modal.
 The student is also informed whether or not the Question has been answered correctly by storing each score received in an array and comparing the last two scores.
 If they are identical, a mistake was made when answering.
 The tutor can then advance to the next Question by pressing the button in the Modal, at which point the server sends the new data to the clients where the contents of the pages are updated.

 *Timer*

-The timer is first created in the `SartGame()` method of the Hub.
-There, the time limit of the first Question is assigned to it and the `RequestScores()` function is designated to be executed when the timer runs out.
-On the Frontend, the timer is simulated using the `useEffect()` Hook.
+The timer was first created using the Hub's `SartGame()` method.
+There, the time limit of the first Question is assigned to it, and the `RequestScores()` function is designated to be executed when the timer runs out.
+The timer is simulated on the Frontend using the `useEffect()` Hook.
 #code-snippet(caption: "Timer Frontend")[
 ```ts
  useEffect(() => {